Computational Guarantees for Restarted PDHG for LP based on "Limiting Error Ratios" and LP Sharpness: Introduction, Motivations, and Main Results

 We note that $\calN$ is the only quantity outside of the logarithm term in the iteration bound and hence is the quantity characterizing the rate of linear convergence.
 We will shortly focus on $\calN$ in our discussion and comments.

 The quantity $\calD$, which appears only in the logarithm term of the iteration bound, is a (positive) scale-invariant measure of the problem data, and is less important since it only appears inside the logarithm term in \eqref{eq overall complexity intro}.
 The proofs leading to Main Result \ref{main result} actually use a similar strategy as in \cite{applegate2023faster}.
-Roughly speaking, these proofs proceed by showing that a sharpness condition that is different from \eqref{intro:sharpness} by the norm holds for $\alpha = \frac{1}{\condN}$ for all iterates, see Lemma \ref{lm: Mdistance upper bounded by normalized duality gap} in Section \ref{restarts}.
+Roughly speaking, these proofs proceed by showing that a sharpness condition akin to \eqref{intro:sharpness} (but using a different norm) holds for $\alpha = \frac{1}{\condN}$ for all iterates, see Lemma \ref{lm: Mdistance upper bounded by normalized duality gap} in Section \ref{restarts}.